Inez is a sweet older lady. Married for 37 years, she and her husband Carlos loved each other.

 I had two choices…

-tell him to go __ himself
+tell him to go *!!* himself

 welcome him in for a soda…”

-well…that’s what Jesus would have done.
-And as she said, “I did it with a smile!!”
+And she added, “But I did it with a smile!!”

+She shared that they began getting together more and more.
 They ate dinner together.
 They watched movies.
 They laughed.
 They were old friends reconnecting.
 And during this time Inez, still angry at the past, did her best to try and treat him like Jesus would have treated him saying, “Life is short, if I stay angry with him and never forgive him, the only one I’m hurting is myself.”